Wansapanataym: 2010 revival

 During the ABS-CBN Trade Launch held at NBC Tent, Metro Manila in August 2010, it was announced that Wansapanataym would return with new episodes.
 Unlike the previous iteration, it focuses on adaptations based on "komiks" in the first season.
 It premiered on September 11, 2010, with its first episode "Inday Bote" starring Melai Cantiveros-Francisco.
 The succeeding seasons stayed faithful to the original format.
-The show's second iteration initially aired on Saturday nights, but on May 25, 2014, Wansapanataym returned to Sunday nights again and onwards, similar to the first 1997–2005 iteration.
+The show's second iteration initially aired on Saturday nights, but on May 25, 2014, Wansapanataym returned to Sunday nights again and onwards, similar to the first 1997–2005 iteration, but continued airing on Saturday nights until October 25, 2014 via its overall Saturday night timeslot, with a replay of "OMG!
+Oh My Ghost" on November 1, 2014.

 On June 29, 2013, Wansapanataym was reformatted as a bi-monthly series wherein one story will be shown for a month or two except on Christmas specials.

 On November 8, 2015, Wansapanataym launched its two-month television special titled 15 Magical Years in celebration of the show's 15th anniversary, airing 8 special episodes (4 of which were Christmas specials).
 The special ended on December 27, 2015, now regularly airing bi-monthly episodes.

 After almost 9 years of broadcast airing of the show, Wansapanataym ended its overall original run on April 7, 2019, with a replay of "Selfie Pa More, Sasha No More" on April 14, 2019 between the show's second and final iteration original airing and its replacement Hiwaga ng Kambat.